 Although enrollment in the HCCT takes place in the spring semester, HCCT activities begin in the fall semester.
 All interested students are invited to attend a 2-hour introductory session in the fall semester.
 Students who have completed or are concurrently enrolled in Interviewing and Counseling, or have obtained instructor approval, may enter the in-school competition held in mid-November.
 The students selected through the in-house competition will represent UC Hastings in the ABA Regional Client Counseling Competition.
 (UC Hastings will pay for the travel costs, including meals and lodging, for the ABA competition).
 At the instructor’s discretion, students who are not selected to compete, but who would like to continue to participate on the HCCT, may be invited to join the HCCT as non-competing members.
 Over the winter break, all HCCT team members are required to study materials on interviewing and counseling, as well as the substantive law chosen for the ABA competition.
 In the spring semester, all team members engage in mandatory 2-1/2 hour practices twice a week through mid-February.
 Competing team members are expected to work with the team coach outside of regular practices in order to prepare further for the ABA competition.
 All team members, whether competing or non-competing, receive individual support, coaching and mentoring designed to increase their interviewing and counseling skills.

 Students who meet all participation requirements and who also compete in the ABA Regional competition are eligible to receive 2 units per year, to be awarded in the spring semester.
 Students who meet all participation requirements and who also serve as President and/or Team Coach are eligible to receive 2 units per year, to be awarded in the spring semester.
 Students who meet all participation requirements but who are non-competing members are eligible to receive 1 unit per year, to be awarded in the spring semester.
-The HCCT is open to first-year students but they cannot receive credit for participation.
-In the past, first-year students have represented UC Hastings in the ABA competition.

 All HCCT units are subject to the overall 18-unit credit limit for non-classroom work as set forth in 1203 of the Academic Regulations and Other Rules Applicable to Students.